Top Things to Consider and Plan Before Starting a Commercial Construction Project

 Set a Realistic Budget

-A great contractor (potentially us if you are in the Minneapolis area) will be happy to help you establish a budget based on your scope of work.
+A great contractor (hopefully us if you are in the Minneapolis area) will be happy to help you establish a budget based on your scope of work.
 However, it’s helpful if you can come to the first meeting with an idea of what you’re comfortable with already.
-This way, they can use their expertise to guide you towards budget-friendly decisions.
+This way, they can use their expertise to guide you toward budget-friendly decisions.

 Think About Financing